 Objective: To observe conditions outdoors, noticing plants in their winter stages and looking for evidence of animal activity.

 What can we find outside in winter?
 While the migrants are gone, the hibernators and dormant animals are hidden, and plants are in their winter survival modes, we can still look for active animals and signs of the season.
-With children in small groups, take a walk outside to look and listen for signs of the season.
+With children in small groups, take a walk around the school grounds to look and listen for signs of the season.

 Stop and listen quietly for sounds.
 Teach the children the following hand signals, which they’ll use to sign that they’ve heard something listed below.
 Ask each child in turn to sign one thing they heard.
 If the others heard it too, have them make the sign for “match.”
 Note: If children are wearing mittens, they can still make the signs with a whole hand.